 Please contact us if you have questions or if you need some encouragement.

 If you even suspect that you may have an alcohol problem, it can be a scary and overwhelming realization.
 It takes courage to acknowledge the possibility of having a problem with alcohol or drugs.
 I know this because I was once in your shoes.
-When my life revolved around using and manipulating others for my own gain, I knew deep down that something wasn’t right.
+When my life revolved around using and manipulating others for my gain, I knew deep down that something wasn’t right.
 Quitting alcohol and drugs was only one part of the solution; ultimately, I needed to work on changing my attitude and character as well.

 Fortunately, there is hope for those struggling with addiction.
 Through the grace of God, I have been sober since 1986.
 But let me be clear – it wasn’t easy by any means.
 My past mistakes were numerous: getting kicked out of my parents’ house at just 19 years old, being in jail several times…the list goes on.
 If you are currently battling an alcohol problem or any type of addiction, please don’t feel like you’re alone in this fight!
-Reach out to God and ask Him for help; He wants nothing more than to see you overcome this struggle in your life!
+Reach out to God and ask God for help; He wants nothing more than to see you overcome this struggle in your life!
 And remember – accepting help from others is key too.
 I pray that through your struggles with addiction, maybe just maybe it will lead you towards a deeper relationship with Jesus Christ as it did mine all those years ago!~ Bill Greguska

-Proverbs 23:31 Do not gaze at wine when it is red, when it sparkles in the cup when it goes down smoothly!
+Proverbs 23:31 Do not gaze at wine when it is red when it sparkles in the cup when it goes down smoothly!

-Alcohol Can Take Over Your Life!
+Can Alcohol Take Over Your Life?

 Is Drinking Alcohol A Sin?